Scrambled Eggs (1939 film): Story

 It's dawn in the woods.
 Mother and Father Swan, with their little cygnets, coast across a pond.
 The Night Watchman of the forest, Mr. Owl, awakens.
 He looks down at the sleeping Peterkin, a young boy faun, and wonders what mischief he will get into today.
 Peterkin wakes up, and, prodded by a croaking frog, picks up his flute and starts to play it loudly.
-When the mother birds in their nests up above tell him to "Be quiet!" and boast about their own well-behaved families (i.e., their eggs), Peterkin decides to get back at them.
+When the mother birds in their nests up above tell him to be quiet and boast about their own babies (i.e., their eggs), Peterkin decides to get back at them.

 He sneaks up the massive "Maternity Tree", and covertly switches all the eggs in all the nests.
-Soon, the eggs hatch — each bird couple has a baby bird of a type different from themselves: for example, the canaries hatch a pirate-talking parrot; the tiny English sparrows hatch a huge mockingbird, who quickly begins "mocking" the sparrow father by speaking in an English accent.
-The father birds, upset and very suspicious of their wives, fly off to "the club" to pout, while the mother birds "go home to mother".
-This mass desertion by all the parent birds leave the baby birds hungry, and crying for food and attention.
+Soon, the eggs hatch - each bird couple has a baby bird of a type different from themselves: for example, the tiny English sparrows hatch a huge mockingbird, who quickly begins "mocking" the sparrow father by speaking in an English accent, the canaries hatch a pirate-talking parrot, and the finches hatch a Negro dialect-speaking blackbird, all the while Peterkin laughs to himself about the mischief and confusion.
+The father birds look suspiciously at their wives, and walk off to live at "the club", while the mother birds "go home to mother".
+Peterkin is about to play his flute again, but this mass desertion by all the parent birds leaves the baby birds hungry, and crying for food and attention.